Epistle to the Philippians: Unity of minds and hearts (2:1–4)

 Meyer notes Paul's use of "four stimulative elements", which are assumed to apply and are not conditional.
 H. C. G. Moule notes that the word "bowels", as in the King James Version, was not used in any English version before 1582, and offers "tender mercies and compassions", as in the Revised Version (1881), as better wording: likewise the New International Version (1973 onwards) refers to "tenderness and compassion.

 Christ poem (2:5–11)

 Chapter 2 of the epistle contains a famous poem describing the nature of Christ and his act of redemption:

+Let the same mind be in you that was in Christ Jesus.